Lekesoldat/NTNU/TDT4110 - Informasjonsteknologi, grunnkurs/README.md

   <img src="./img/plankekjoring.jpg">
 </div>

-Fairly easy, - as we say in norwegian: 'Plankekjøring'.
+Used to be fairly easy, - as we say in norwegian: 'Plankekjøring'.

 ---